nmotte/umon/README.md

 Options:
-  -h, --help            show this help message and exit -u USER, --user=USER  User used for SSH and scp, default=root -r TIME, --runtime=TIME
+  -h, --help            show this help message and exit -u USER, --user=USER  User used for SSH and scp
+  -r TIME, --runtime=TIME
                         Monitoring time (in seconds), default=-1 (stops on user input)